 Local governments often better understand what their community has and what it needs, and this makes them the authority when zoning laws are concerned.
 For that reason, zoning is largely a community—county, city, or municipal—affair, although many zoning laws are universal.
 The opposite may sometimes be true as well—for example, Houston is infamous for its lack of zoning ordinances, although it does have deed restrictions.

 That said, establishing zoning for a community is a collaborative effort among the community’s governing body, planning commission, developers, residents, and sometimes even neighboring communities.
 Here are the two major steps involved in the zoning process:

 Creation of a Master Plan

-The first step in zoning is the creation of a comprehensive or master plan.
+The first step in zoning is the creation of a master plan (also referred to as a comprehensive plan or a general plan in some states).
 A master plan defines the community’s desired physical, economic, and social development.
 It must serve the best interests of the public, mirroring the people’s vision and desire.